phaserjs/phaser/README.md

     There are no known breaking compatibility changes - the Full Screen should be initiatable in Chrome for Android as it was in 2.1.x.
 The default Android browser does not support Full Screen.
+* TilemapParser now checks for image collections, avoiding crashes.
+These would arise with maps exported from the new release of Tiled (thanks @paul-reilly #1440)

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md